Cholesterol: Top foods to improve your numbers

 Fish and omega-3 fatty acids

-Fatty fish has high levels of omega-3 fatty acids, which can reduce your triglycerides — a type of fat found in blood — as well as reduce your blood pressure and risk of developing blood clots.
+Fatty fish has high levels of omega-3 fatty acids, which can reduce your triglycerides — a type of fat found in blood.
+These acids also may help lower your blood pressure and risk of developing blood clots.
 In people who have already had heart attacks, omega-3 fatty acids may reduce the risk of sudden death.

-Omega-3 fatty acids don't affect LDL cholesterol levels.
+Omega-3 fatty acids don't affect LDL cholesterol levels but may help lower triglycerides and increase HDL, the good cholesterol.
 But because of those acids' other heart benefits, the American Heart Association recommends eating at least two servings of fish a week.
 Baking or grilling the fish avoids adding unhealthy fats.

 The highest levels of omega-3 fatty acids are in: